 Human papillomavirus (HPV) is the most common sexually transmitted infection (STI) in Canada.
 That means it passes from person to person through sexual contact.

 There are over 100 types of HPV but only a few of them cause serious diseases.
 Some types can infect the genital and oral areas of men and women.

 - HPV infection can be passed through any type of sexual activity (vaginal, oral, anal or petting), not just intercourse.
 Some types of HPV are spread by skin-to-skin contact.

 - HPV is very common and very contagious.
 Teens have high rates of infection.
 People usually get it after they start any type of sexual activity.

 - As many as 3 in 4 Canadians get HPV sometime during their life.

 - Most people don’t know they have HPV, because usually there are no symptoms.

-- Some people with HPV will have genital warts (flat, flesh-colored bumps or tiny, cauliflower-like bumps that vary in size).
+- Some people with HPV will have genital warts (flat, flesh-colored bumps or cauliflower-like bumps that vary in size).
 In women, genital warts can grow on the vulva, the area between vagina and anus, in the vagina and on the cervix.
-In men, genital warts can grow on the penis, near the anus, or between the penis and the scrotum.
+In men, genital warts can grow on the penis, near the anus, on the scrotum, or between the penis and the scrotum.